 Belkin’s Thunderbolt 3 Express Dock HD provides a full 85 watts of power.
-Even 15-inch MacBook Pro models will charge at the maximum possible speed.
-With the additional Thunderbolt 3 plug and DisplayPort, you can plug in two 4K displays at 60Hz or a single 5K monitor at 60Hz.
+Even a 15-inch MacBook Pro will charge at the maximum possible speed.
+With the additional Thunderbolt 3 plug and DisplayPort, you can connect two 4K displays at 60Hz or a single 5K monitor at 60Hz.

-Offering a full 85 watts of power, the Kensington SD5000T Thunderbolt 3 Docking Station is a great option for either version of the MacBook Pro.
-There’s a unique option to help control clutter if you’re low on desk space.
-You can purchase an optional mounting plate that will place the dock on the back of any VESA-compatible monitor.
+Offering 85 watts of power, the Kensington SD5000T Thunderbolt 3 Docking Station is a great option for any MacBook Pro.
+There’s a unique option here to help control clutter if you’re low on desk space—you can purchase an optional mounting plate that will place the dock on the back of any VESA-compatible monitor.
 There’s also a Kensington lock slot on the rear to help prevent the dock from being stolen.

-If you’re looking to save some money compared to other options, take a look at the StarTech.com TB3DKDPMAW Thunderbolt 3 Dock.
-The only major feature missing is the ability to quickly charge a MacBook Pro without a charging brick and additional cable.
-It does offer a slow 15 watts of power.
-But that won’t do much to charge your laptop in a timely fashion.
+If you’re looking to save some money compared to other options, take a look at the StarTech.com Thunderbolt 3 Dock.
+The only major feature missing is the ability to quickly charge a MacBook Pro without a charging brick and additional cable, as it only offers a slow 15 watts of power.

 On the front of the dock, you’ll find a USB-C and USB-A 3.0 port.
 The rear sports a number of ports, including Gigabit Ethernet, one USB-A 3.0, audio in and out, two Thunderbolt 3, and a DisplayPort.